AntonioRuizMartinCS/AntonioRuizMartinCS/README.md

 ![Header](./github-header-image.png)

 Passionate computer science student deeply engaged in the realms of Object-Oriented Programming and mobile app development.
 I thrive on crafting efficient, user-centric solutions and am eager to collaborate on innovative projects.
-Always learning, I welcome challenges and am open to sharing insights about coding, OOP, and the dynamic world of tech.
 Let's create something extraordinary! 🔧📱💻

 - 🔭 I'm currently immersed in the dynamic world of Object-Oriented Programming and mobile application development for my CS Degree dissertation project.
 - 🌱 Currently learning and honing my skills to stay updated with the latest technologies and trends in the ever-evolving tech landscape.